-INCREASING LEVELS OF PROFICIENCY AS COMMUNITY-ENGAGED SCHOLARS & CHANGE AGENTS LEARNING OUTCOMES EXPLORER PLANNER CO-CREATOR REFLECT Act for the Public Good, consider your place within community and your responsibility to others, engage in civic professionalism, wherein you orient your professional life and work in ways that contribute to creating a just equitable society. strengths and "Why, What, and How" by identifying and Student Scholar applies their deep understanding of their core strengths, values/self-interest, and purpose by crafting a personal action plan (e.g., for research or creative work) that allows them to develop their role in public good work.
-Student Scholar deftly integrates and generously contributes their core strengths, values, and purpose through collaborative action in community- engaged research and creative work.
+INCREASING LEVELS OF PROFICIENCY AS COMMUNITY-ENGAGED SCHOLARS & CHANGE AGENTS LEARNING OUTCOMES EXPLORER PLANNER CO-CREATOR REFLECT consider your place within strengths and "Why, What, and How" by identifying and explaining: Their core strengths Student Scholar applies their deep understanding of their core strengths, values/self-interest, and purpose by crafting a personal action plan (e.g., for research or creative work) that allows them to develop their role in public good work.
+Student Scholar deftly integrates and generously contributes their core strengths, values, and purpose through collaborative action in community-engaged research and creative work.
 Student Scholar engages in reflective practice as they implement their project plan, using their clear (and evolving) sense of self and vision to guide intentional adaptation.
-Understand your strengths and "Why, What, How" so you can bring them to bear to do public good work.
-Student Scholar demonstrates understanding of their role in social change, by identifying and explaining: Their positionality within existing power structures.
-Their commitment to pursuing at Student Scholar applies their deep self- understanding of their positionality, preferred pathways for social change, and priority issues by crafting a collaborative action plan (e.g. for community-engaged research or creative work) that allows them to engage with diverse partners to work personally and professionally in ways that potentially contribute to a just, equitable society.
+Understand your strengths and "Why, What, How" so you can bring them to bear to do public good work. understanding of their role in social change, by identifying and explaining: Their positionality within existing power structures.
+Their commitment to pursuing at least one way to act for social change (from Social Change Wheel) in their personal and/or Student Scholar applies their deep self-understanding of their positionality, preferred pathways for social change, and priority issues by crafting a collaborative action plan (e.g. for community-engaged research or creative work) that allows them to engage with diverse partners to work personally and professionally in ways that potentially contribute to a just, equitable society.
 The plan reflects awareness of self in relationship to larger systems and dynamics.
 Student Scholar integrates awareness of their positionality, navigating complex power dynamics as they act for social change on issues important to them in collaboration with diverse partners.
 Grounded in self-awareness and recognition of other stakeholders' positionalities, strengths and roles, Student Scholar demonstrates capacity to navigate complex power dynamics as they work collaboratively in community-

-Issues that are personally important to them. research and creative work for the public good.
-Contextualize a Social Justice Issue including: Root causes, Historical context, Knowledge of current and previous social movements, and Awareness of the systems upholding injustices social justice issues and their general context in history; understands research approaches for social justice issues analysis and community opproment Student Scholar applies their nuanced understanding of the historical context (including understanding of root cause and past social justice leadership) for their social justice issue area to create a context-appropriate plan for their community-engaged research and/or creative work.
+Issues that are personally important to them. research and creative work for the public good. social justice issues and their general context in history; understands research approaches for social institution issues applications.
+Student Scholar applies their nuanced understanding of the historical context (including understanding of root cause and past social justice leadership) for their social justice issue area to create a context-appropriate plan for their community-engaged research and/or creative work.
 As Student Scholar engages in collaborative, community-engaged work, they reflect on the process of engaging diverse perspectives and lived experiences to develop a shared , nuanced understanding of social justice issues and their general context in history.
 Their collaborative research and/or creative work reflects this shared understanding of history, systems, & evolving structures of oppression & liberation.
-THINK Student Scholar identifies and explains: the democratic process in Colorado, (and/or one's home state) and in the U.S; opportunities available for understanding of civic and democratic processes to the development of their community-engaged action plan.
-Action plans are context-appropriate and demonstrate windows of opportunity within current policy environment and governmental processes.
-Student Scholar employs their strong understanding of governmental processes and credible policy research to skillfully participate in civic and democratic process with collaborators.
-Scholar demonstrates how they integrate diverse perspectives and lived experiences as they evolve their understanding/awareness of civic and democratic processes and dynamics.
-Scholar articulates insights and nuanced reflections on democratic process in
+Student Scholar identifies and explains: • the democratic process in Colorado, (and/or one's home state) and in the U.S; Student Scholar applies their understanding of civic and democratic processes to the development of their community-engaged action plan.
+Action plans are context-appropriate and demonstrate windows of opportunity within current policy environment and Student Scholar employs their strong understanding of governmental processes and credible policy research to skillfully participate in civic and democratic process with collaborators.
+Scholar demonstrates how they integrate diverse perspectives and lived experiences processes of legislation and administration. their participation in civic and democratic process. governmental processes.
+Scholar articulates insights and nuanced reflections on democratic process in as they evolve their understanding/awareness of civic and democratic processes and dynamics.